6 min read

 This is why part of healthy relationship communication skills is learning to embrace curiosity.
 When you can take an open and curious stance towards your partner, your relationship becomes more satisfying, and so does your sex life.

 Instead of assuming your partner wants a particular position, only likes sex in the dark, or wants a certain amount of pressure to experience pleasure – try asking them what they want.
 This way you naturally increase novelty in the bedroom.
 And with more novelty, usually comes more desire and passion.
-A win-win.
+This is especially crucial to focus on if you do not want to have sex anymore and haven’t for a while.

 However, to keep curiosity alive, vulnerability is also needed.